 Another point to be aware of is your risk profile and be very clear about the impact of the risk you are willing or not willing to take.
 The performance of your portfolio is based on the risk you will take and your expectations need to be grounded on your risk which defines the type of holding you will have.

-Just like at hockey there are a lot of data around the individual players and teams which is the same for your individual stocks and your portfolio.
-Below is a recent data points I started using to ensure I do not cripple the growth of my portfolio with too many high income investments and further down I share more of my analytics.
+Just like in hockey, there is a lot of data around the individual players and teams which is the same for your stocks and your portfolio.
+Below are some recent data points I started using to ensure I do not cripple the growth of my portfolio with too many high-income investments and further down I share more of my analytics.wpDataTable with provided ID not found!

 Aside from the main swap mentioned above, I did the following transactions:

-- I took a small profit from Apple NASDAQ:AAPL and added to AbbVie NYSE:ABBV.
-This is how I shift some of my growth profit towards higher income stocks.
+- I took a small profit from Apple and added to AbbVie.
+This is how I shift some of my growth profit towards higher-income stocks.

-- I took a small profit from Microsoft NASDAQ:MSFT and added to BlackRock NYSE:BLK.
+- I took a small profit from Microsoft and added to BlackRock.

 A full position for my portfolio is when the stock reaches 5% of my portfolio weight.
 If it goes above 5.5%, I will consider taking profits.